sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 #### Code

-This is the default landing page of the repo, and contains all the code associated with the specification.
+This is the default landing page of the repository, and contains all the code associated with the specification.
 The most important one for you to know about is where the actual specification is being written.

 ```{figure} ../../images/satre_specification_docs_directory.png